Ericonaldo/ILSwiss/README.md

 The most works are based on [rlswiss](https://github.com/KamyarGh/rl_swiss), which has been extended from the August 2018 version of [rlkit](https://github.com/vitchyr/rlkit).
 Since the original rlswiss contains meta-rl methods and redundant codes, in this repo, we clean and optimize the code architecture, modify and re-implement algorithms for the purpose of easier running imitation learning experiments.
 We further introduce vec envs to sample data in a parallel style to boost the sampling stage refering to [tianshou](https://github.com/thu-ml/tianshou) and add tensorboard support.

-You can easily built experiment codes under this framework in your research.
+You can easily build experiment codes under this framework in your research.
 We will continue to maintain this repo while keeping it clear and clean.

 ## Implemented RL algorithms: